open-telemetry/opentelemetry.io/content/en/blog/2023/spring-native/index.md

 Native Images.

-By adding the starter dependency to your project, you will benefit from an OTLP exports of logs (added the last months), spans and metrics with an auto-instrumentation for Spring HTTP frameworks (updated the last months to make it work with Spring Boot 3) out of the box:
+By adding the starter dependency to your project, you will benefit from an OTLP exports of logs (added the last months), spans and metrics, with an auto-instrumentation for Spring HTTP frameworks (updated the last months to make it work with Spring Boot 3) out of the box: